Athlon007/MOP/FAQ.md

   - House Light Shadows
   - AI Car Dust Trails
   - Car Mirrors
+  - Show FPS (MSC's built in FPS counter decreases the framerate by up to 10 FPS.
+I recommend using Steam built in FPS meter, or the Windows 10 one)
 - Move the vehicles or items that you don't use out of the yard

 ## What does it disable